 How to use these resources

-The Covered Cropping Decarbonisation Pathway takes an energy efficiency first approach.
-While the end goal is to move away from fossil fuels, taking steps to improve existing processes, equipment and operations will make the transition more efficient and cost effective.
+The Covered Cropping Decarbonisation Pathway starts with energy efficiency.
+The end goal is to move away from fossil fuels, but by first taking steps to improve existing processes, equipment and operations, your transition will be more efficient and more cost effective.

-The pathway has been broken up into 5 steps, which provide key information for New Zealand growers, no matter how far along the decarbonisation journey you are.
+The pathway has been broken down into 5 steps.
+Each step provides practical information for New Zealand growers, no matter how far along the decarbonisation journey you are.

 Step 1: Increase engagement and awareness